 - Hosting and delivering 50+ Education Foundation policy events, conferences, summits and roundtables on a diverse range of policy issues in the UK and the USA with partners including: The Department for Education, Association of Colleges, Edge Foundation, NextGenSkills, Department for Business, Innovation and Skills, UKTI, Tech City UK, Labour Teachers, University Alliance and the British Consulate in Boston

-- Developing a Corporate Partners network of leading global and UK companies who work with the Education Foundation on joint projects, ventures and programmes of work to help drive reform and innovation in the education system – including Facebook, IBM, Pearson, Randstad Education, Cambridge University Press, McKinsey, Skype, Sony, Google and Facebook.
+- Developing a Corporate Partners network of leading global and UK companies who work with The Education Foundation on joint projects, ventures and programmes of work to help drive reform and innovation in the education system – including Facebook, IBM, Pearson, Randstad Education, Cambridge University Press, McKinsey, Skype, Sony, Google and Facebook.

 - Undertaking commissioned research including the Facebook Guide for Educators – the first piece of research commissioned by the global technology company outside of the US; and work on the future of leadership and new school models for the Powerlist Foundation, to help them shape their vision for a pioneering Sixth Form Leadership Academy in London

-- Speaking at numerous education, technology and policy events including The Festival of Education, Campus Party Europe, Tech City Sessions, Economist Infrastructure Summit, New Statesman creativity in education roundtable, Guardian Innovation in Education Conference and the Innotech Summit.
+- Speaking at numerous education, technology and policy events and roundtables including The Festival of Education, Campus Party Europe, Tech City Sessions, Economist Infrastructure Summit, New Statesman creativity in education roundtable, Guardian Innovation in Education Conference and the Innotech Summit.

 The Education Foundation was founded in November 2011 by Ian Fordham and Ty Goddard who between them have 30 years experience working in education policy and practice across the UK and internationally.
 They have a successful track record in setting up and leading innovative national organisations, advising the government on current and future policy and are recognised experts in scaling up education projects and initiatives across the country.